jenna-jordan/jenna-jordan.github.io.archived/_pages/books.md

 ---
 permalink: /books/
 title: "The Codex Index"
-last_modified_at: 2018-09-13
+last_modified_at: 2019-08-14
 toc: true
 toc_sticky: true
 comments: true
 ---

-Here you can find a list of the (primarily) non-fiction books that I've read.
+Here you can find a list of some of the (primarily) non-fiction books that I've read.
 If you're interested in the fiction books I've read, that is a much, much longer list and you should probably friend me on Goodreads.
 There are a few select fiction books I've included in the list, simply because I think they are very intelligent reads that are relevant to the content on this blog.
 I have been making an effort recently to read more non-fiction books, and I especially like listening to non-fiction audiobooks.
 So some of the books on this list I haven't actually read...
 I've listened to them!
-With the longer audiobooks, I'll often listen for a bit and then switch to a different book... so some of the books will stay on my "currently reading" list for a while.
-It just means I'm in the middle of it, and fully intend on finishing it at some point.
+With the longer audiobooks, I'll often listen for a bit and then switch to a different book... so some of the books will stay on my "in the middle" list for a while.
+It just means I've put the book on pause, and fully intend on finishing it at some point.

-Note: the "What I've read" and "What I want to read" sections are still a work in progress.

-## What I'm reading

-"Homo Deus: A Brief History of Tomorrow" by Yuval Noah Harari :     I'm listening to this book via Audible.
-I really enjoyed "Sapiens," and this books builds off of the last chapter in Sapiens to focus on what humanity will look like in the future, but with a reasoning strongly grounded in our history.
-Fascinating topic by one of my favorite modern philosophers.
+## In the middle

+"The Information: A History, a Theory, a Flood" by James Gleick :     The concept of "information" has a fascinating history - and this book is a deep dive into everything information, and all of the ways humans have devised to communicate information from pre-literate societies to the computers of the modern era.
+As an aspiring information scientist, I feel like this book contextualizes everything I am learning, providing a solid foundation for understanding the tools I use for working with data.

 "A History of Western Philosophy" by Bertrand Russell :     I'm listening to this book via Audible... and I kid you not, it is 40 hours long.
 I'm currently paused somewhere near the beginning of the medieval philosophy section.
 I can say that the ancient philosophy section was very interesting, and I learned a lot, but I also definitely zoned out while listening to it.
 Someday I'd like to get a physical copy of this book and use it as a reference (as it's perfectly set up to be just that).